-PacketExpert™ supports Command line Interface (CLI)to access all the functionalities remotely such as Bert, Loopback, RFC 2544, Record Playback, IPNetSim™, ExpertSAM™, PacketBroker, and Multi Stream Traffic Generator and Analyzer using TCL, Python, C# and MAPS™ CLI Client/Server architecture.
+With additional licensing, PacketExpert™ supports Command line Interface (CLI) to access all the functionalities remotely such as Bert, Loopback, RFC 2544, Record Playback, IPNetSim™, ExpertSAM™, PacketBroker, and Multi Stream Traffic Generator and Analyzer using Python, C# client APIs and MAPS™ CLI Client/Server architecture.

-PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python, C#, and TCL (Tool Command Language).
+PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python and C#.
 On the client side, the packaged library file is provided which allows the client interface to communicate with the MAPS™ CLI Server to perform PacketExpert™ specific functionalities.

-- Capability of remote operation, automation and multi-site connectivity using TCL/Python/C# client and MAPS™ CLI server.
+- Capability of remote operation, automation and multi-site connectivity using Python/C# client and MAPS™ CLI server.

 - Scripts for MAC, VLAN, MPLS, IP and UDP layers testing